fharms/Blog-127.0.0.1/combine-unit-and-integration-test/README.md

-# Combine unit and integrations tests in the same module.
+# Combine unit and integrations tests in the same Maven module.

 If you do a little research on how to combine unit and integration tests you will find out there is at least two different ways of doing this, and both involves special Maven and IDE configuration.